FernVR/mosaic/README.md

 ### Media Section

 -   Headings of each section separate the content from the heading using a border line across the page.
-This is to show structure to the page.
+This is to show structure on the page between the headings and the content.

 -   Media boxes are a stand-out colour with clear contrast for good accessibility.

--   Media boxes are styled with a border-radius of 2rem to give the look a softer and more inviting feeling.
+-   Media boxes are styled with a border-radius of 2rem.

 -   Links in each section to take you to another page to either purchase a book, stream an artist or watch a film/tv-series.